DIPPITY PIG SYNDROME by: Jenny Blaney

 While Dippity can vary in character and severity from pig to pig, there are certain definite symptoms.
 These include, but not necessarily all at once:

-a “hunkered-down” stance with the tail tucked between the back legs and clamped to the body weakness of and/or inability to use the back legs to the point of falling down pain, restlessness, distress
+A “hunkered-down” stance with the tail tucked between the back legs and clamped to the body

 The above symptoms may or may not be accompanied by moist, red areas appearing over the rump region and extending halfway up the back toward the head.
 These moist areas sometimes turn into actual lesions that can ooze serum or blood.
 They usually run from side to side, not head to tail.